RESO Change Proposal (RCP) Process

 - Request that the topic be added to the Transport Workgroup agenda by emailing email@example.com at least two weeks before the meeting in which it’s to be discussed.
 Ideally, there should be activity in the GitHub Discussion prior to the workgroup meeting.

-- Once there’s consensus in the group to move a given item forward, Transport will send it to the Certification Subgroup.
-An issue should be created with a preliminary set of testing rules that could be used to (unambiguously) build software with.
-An impact assessment should also be included, when applicable.
+- Once there’s consensus in the group to move a given item forward, an issue should be created with a preliminary set of testing rules that could be used to (unambiguously) build software with, when applicable.

 Draft Specification and Testing Rules

-- The Certification Subgroup will review the draft specification.
-Once approved, a draft PR will be made.
+- The workgroups will review the draft specification.

 - The proposal will stay in draft status until it has at least two implementations from two separate vendors.